-Pledges and targets
+NDC and other targets

-The 2020 target consists of a list of Nationally Appropriate Mitigation Actions (NAMAs) (Federal Democratic Republic of Ethiopia, 2010).
+The 2020 target consists of a list of Nationally Appropriate Mitigation Actions (NAMAs) (FDRE, 2010).
 We have not attempted to quantify this target.

 Current policy projections

-The lower bound of our pre-COVID-19 current policy projection is based on a combination of the Stated Policies Scenario from IEA’s Africa Energy Outlook 2019.
+Our energy-related CO2 emissions are based on growth rates from the Stated Policies Scenario for Ethiopia in the IEA’s Africa Energy Outlook 2019.
 In general, neither the IEA Africa Energy Outlook 2019 report nor its annexes specify which of the policies have been included in the stated policies scenario.
-For non-energy CO2, we assume the same trend as energy CO2 emissions using a five-year average (2013-2017).
+We used projections from the US EPA for energy-related non-CO2.

 We applied a novel method to estimate the COVID-19 related dip in greenhouse gas emissions in 2020 and the deployment through to 2030.
 The uncertainty surrounding the severity and length of the pandemic creates a new level of uncertainty for current and future greenhouse gas emissions.
 We distilled the emission intensity (GHG emissions/GDP) from the pre-pandemic policy projections (see Current policy projections above).
 For our lower bound estimate, the GDP growth was taken from the IEA’s Africa Energy Outlook 2019 (IEA, 2019).